Unbreakable Machine-Doll: Light novels

-Unbreakable Machine-Doll began as a light novel series, written by Reiji Kaitō and illustrated by Ruroo.
+Unbreakable Machine-Doll began as a light novel series, written by Reiji Kaitō and illustrated by Llo.
 The first volume was published by Media Factory under their MF Bunko J imprint on November 21, 2009.
 The last, seventeenth volume was published on July 25, 2017.
 A drama CD was released with a special edition of the fourth volume.
 In June 2017 Kadokawa released a commercial promoting the end of the series.